-A review of available records and background data, as well as interviews with AZARNG personnel, indicate that the range at Picacho Training Site has never been used for training involving military munitions (live-fire or non-live-fire).
-Operations currently conducted at Picacho Training Site are limited to trauma and emergency procedure maneuver training and bivouac training activities for the 1st Battalion, 285th Aviation Regiment, Apache Helicopter Attack Battalion located at WAATS.
-Because training activities have never involved the use of military munitions, there are no potential sources of MCOC.
-Therefore, potential off-range migration pathways and potential off-range human and/or ecological receptors were not evaluated, and the range at Picacho Training Site is categorized as Unlikely.
+A review of available records and background data, as well as interviews with HIARNG personnel, indicate that the range at Pau'uilo LTA has never been used for training involving military munitions other than blank small-caliber ammunition.
+Training conducted at Pau'uilo LTA is limited to maneuver and training exercises and squad drills.
+Small-caliber blank munitions are not considered sources of potential MCOC.
+Therefore, potential off-range migration pathways and potential off-range human and/or ecological receptors were not evaluated, and the single range at Pau'uilo LTA has been categorized as Unlikely.

-Installations with operational ranges where no munitions, either live-fire or non-live-fire, have been utilized are categorized as Unlikely.
+Installations with operational ranges where no munitions or only small caliber blanks have been utilized are categorized as Unlikely.
 That is, based on a review of available information, there is sufficient evidence to show that due to the lack of munitions use there are no known releases or source-receptor interactions that could present an unacceptable risk to human health or the environment.
 Ranges categorized as Unlikely are required to be re-evaluated at least every five years.
 Re-evaluation may occur sooner if significant changes (e.g., change in range operations or site conditions, regulatory changes) occur that affect determinations made during this Phase I Assessment.
 Table ES-1 summarizes the Phase I Assessment findings.

-Table ES-1: Summary of Findings and Conclusions for Picacho Training Site
+Table ES-1: Summary of Findings and Conclusions for Pau'uilo LTA

-Category Total Number of Ranges and Acreage Source(s) Pathways(s) Human and Ecological Receptors Conclusions Unlikely One operational range; 352.98 acres No source - no current or historical use of military munitions Not evaluated (no MCOC source identified) Re-evaluate during the five- year review
+Category Total Number of Ranges and Acreage Source(s) Pathways(s) Human and Ecological Receptors Conclusions Unlikely One operational range; 44.62 acres No source - no current or historical use of live-fire military munitions Not evaluated (no source identified) Re-evaluate during the five- year review